nolanlawson/optimize-js/README.md

 avoids anything more intricate because it would amount to parsing the whole expression, negating the benefit of the pre-parse).
 In these kinds of cases (which include common module formats like UMD/Browserify/Webpack/etc.), the browser will actually parse the function _twice_, first as a pre-parse and second as a full parse.
 This means that the JavaScript code runs much more slowly overall, because more time is spent parsing than needs to be.
-See [The cost of small modules](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) for an idea of how bad this can get.
+See ["The cost of small modules"](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) for an idea of how bad this can get.

 Luckily, because the `'('` optimization for IIFEs is so well-established, we can exploit this during our build process by parsing the entire JavaScript file in advance (a luxury the browser can't afford) and inserting parentheses in the cases where we _know_